-1. David found out that when he tried to do things on his own, when he did not seek the Lord, it left his life in a mess.
-And you have to give David credit here, because the first thing I would want to do is destroy the enemy but not David.
+David found out that when he tried to do things on his own, when he did not seek the Lord, it left his life in a mess.

+And you have to give David credit here, because the first thing I would want to do is destroy the enemy, but not David.

+What does he do first?

 He first seeks the Lord to see if he should go and attack the enemy.

+How does David do this?

 David does this by seeking the priest, Abiathar and he uses, I believe, the Urim and Thummim to inquire of the Lord.

+How do we seek direction from the Lord today without the Urim and the Thummim?

+By the Holy Spirit indwelling us and guiding us as we read through the Word of God.
+He will direct your steps, but you have to be looking to Him so you know where to go!

-And I love this because the Lord tells David not only to attack the enemy but that God would give him and his men the victory!
+And I love this because the Lord tells David not only to attack the enemy, but that God would give him and his men the victory!

-2. Remember the song we use to sing, part of it goes like this, "Oh what peace we often forfeit.
+Remember the song we sing, part of it goes like this, "Oh what peace we often forfeit.

 Oh what needless pain we bare.
 All because we do not carry, everything to God in prayer."

 So simple and yet so true, if we would only learn the lesson and do it!

+As we have seen.

+David strengthened himself in the LORD!

+David sought direction from the LORD!

+What is next?

+Now it is time to move as God has told them!

+They needed to put their faith into action and that is what we will see as we read on!

-1. You can't call Him Lord if you don't obey what He has said and David did obey!
+You can't call Him Lord if you don't obey what He has said, and David did obey!

 Now, why did David's men, who just wanted to stone him for the situation he put their families in, now follow him?

-I believe that it was because David was now following the Lord and these men saw that David was walking with the Lord now and thus, they were willing to follow!
-And think about this, David and his men just completed a 3 day, 25 miles a day, journey from Aphek home to Ziklag, and now they were on the move again, after the Amalekites.
-The Brook Besor was not always filled with water but it was very difficult to travel through.
+I believe that it was because David was now following the Lord, and these men saw that David was walking with the Lord.
+Therefore, they were willing to follow!

+And think about this.
+David and his men just completed a three day, 25 miles a day, journey from Aphek home to Ziklag, and now they were on the move again, after the Amalekites.
+In other words, they must have been tired, some exhausted!

+Now this Brook Besor was not always filled with water, but it was very difficult to travel through.

 Thus, 200 of David's men had to stay back, they did not have the strength to continue on the journey, let alone fight against the Amalekites.